Hugh Glass

 Hugh Glass (c.
 1783 – 1833) was an American frontiersman, fur trapper, trader, hunter and explorer.
 He is best known for his story of survival and forgiveness after being left for dead by companions when he was mauled by a grizzly bear.

 No records exist regarding his origins but he is widely said to have been born in Pennsylvania to Scotch-Irish parents.
 Glass became an explorer of the watershed of the Upper Missouri River, in present-day Montana, the Dakotas, and the Platte River area of Nebraska.
 His life story has been the basis of two feature-length films: Man in the Wilderness (1971) and The Revenant (2015).
 They both portray the survival struggle of Glass who, after being abandoned by companions, crawled and stumbled 200 mi to Fort Kiowa, South Dakota.

 Despite the story's popularity, its accuracy has been disputed.
 It was first recorded in 1825 in The Port Folio, a Philadelphia literary journal, as a literary piece and later picked up by various newspapers.
 Although originally published anonymously, it was later revealed to be the work of James Hall, brother of The Port Folios editor.
 There is no writing from Hugh Glass himself to corroborate the tale's veracity, and even if true there were likely embellishments added over the years.

 Early life

-Glass was born in Pennsylvania, to Irish parents who had emigrated from present day Northern Ireland.
+Glass is believed to have been born in Pennsylvania, to Irish parents who had emigrated from present day Northern Ireland.
 His life before the famous bear attack is largely unverifiable, and his frontier story contained numerous embellishments.
 He was reported to have been captured by pirates under the command of Gulf of Mexico chief Jean Lafitte off the coast of Texas in 1816, and was forced to become a pirate for up to two years.
 Glass allegedly escaped by swimming to shore near what is present-day Galveston, Texas.
 He was later rumored to have been captured by the Pawnee tribe, with whom he lived for several years.
 Glass traveled to St. Louis, Missouri in 1821, accompanying several Pawnee delegates invited to meet with U.S. authorities.